 The Queue Village

-What the Wimbledon Queue was like in 2023
+What the Wimbledon Queue was like

-My son Nick joined the queue for the world’s most prestigious tennis tournament on Friday 7 July, day 5.
+When my son Nick joined the queue for the world’s most prestigious tennis tournament he and a friend chose to join it on Friday day 5 at 6 am.

 The weather forecast was very good, it was the hottest day of the week with highs of 27° C. Plus Andy Murray held an overnight lead of 2 sets to 1 over Stefan Tsitsipas in a game which was continuing that day.
-These are both factors that would contribute to more people than ever deciding to join the famous queue.
+These are both factors that would contribute to more people than ever deciding to join the famous Queue.

-Instead he and a friend were happy to join the Wimbledon Queue at 6 am on the morning of play.
+Instead they joined the Wimbledon Queue at 6 am on the morning of play.
 Long lines of people were already waiting.
-They were each handed a numbered Queue card by a steward, and according to their cards they found they were numbers 5313 and 5314 in line.
+At the end of the queue they were each handed a numbered Queue card by a steward.
+According to their cards they found they were numbers 5313 and 5314 in line.
 This queue number is all-important.
 With a steady stream of people arriving behind them the Queue for that day of play built up very quickly.
 They knew they still had a waiting time of several hours.

 How do you pass the time queuing at Wimbledon?